Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Problem Statement

 \subsection{Dynamic Constraints}

-In the MPC problem, a precise system model is usually necessary for improving the control performance.
-Thus, the dynamic constraint is the essential part of an MPC controller.
-Here, for all $\tau=t,t+1,\dotsm,t+T-1$, the linear time-variant (LTI) system dynamics can be expressed by
+In this subsection, the formulation of the multi-agent MPC problem is given.
+In the MPC framework, the control problem is formulated as an optimization problem subject to the dynamic constraints and other various constraints, where the obtained optimal solution is a sequence of control inputs at each time stamp.
+To solve the MPC problem, a precise system model is usually necessary for improving the control performance.
+Thus, the dynamic constraints are the essential part of an MPC controller.

+Before analyzing the multi-agent system, we investigate the problem of the single agent system as first.
+Here, for all $\tau=t,t+1,\dotsm,t+T-1$, the linear time-variant (LTI) system dynamics can be represented by

-where $A\in\mathbb R^{n\times n}, B\in\mathbb R^{n\times m}$ are the system state matrix and control input matrix, respectively; $x(\tau)\in\mathbb R^n,u(\tau)\in\mathbb R^{m}$ are the system state vector and control input vector, respectively; $t$ is the initial timestamp; $T$ is the prediction horizon.
-We assume that the weighting parameters in terms of the system state variables and system input variables are time-invariant.
+where $A\in\mathbb R^{n\times n}, B\in\mathbb R^{n\times m}$ are the system state and control input matrices, respectively; $x(\tau)\in\mathbb R^n,u(\tau)\in\mathbb R^{m}$ are the system state and control input vectors, respectively; $t$ is the initial time stamp; $T$ represents the prediction horizon.
+We assume that the weighting parameters in terms of the system state and system input variables are time-invariant.
 To track a given reference signal, the tracking optimization problem of each individual agent with a given quadratic objective function can be formulated as